perun-cloud-inc/perunctl/README.md

 # perunctl

-This CLI tool main goal is to enable developers to debug their containerized app as if they are debugging it locally inside their favorite IDE (currently only vscode is supported). the containerized app will run in a local docker container while communicating to the external container services running locally as well.
+The main goal of this CLI tool is to enable developers to debug their containerized app as if they were debugging it locally inside their favorite IDE (currently, only vscode is supported).
+The containerized app will run in a local Docker container while communicating with the external container services also running locally.

 ## Some definitions first ##